77th Sustainment Brigade: Postwar

 The 77th ARCOM was reorganized into the 77th Regional Support Command on October 1, 1995.
 In wartime, the 77th RRC would assist Reserve unit mobilization; in peacetime, it was tasked to support the Federal Emergency Management Agency, if natural or manmade disasters occurred.
 Five soldiers from the 77th Regional Support Command lost their lives at the World Trade Center in the September 11 attacks, while serving in their civilian duties.

 In late 2003 all Regional Support Commands were re-designated to Regional Readiness Commands.
 The Department of Defense, in its 2005 BRAC recommendations, recommended the disestablishment of the unit (see below).

 The lineage of the 77th Infantry Division is perpetuated today by the 77th Sustainment Brigade, a unit of the United States Army Reserve.

 Its headquarters has been at Fort Dix, New Jersey (Joint Base McGuire-Dix-Lakehurst), since its predecessor command, the 77th Regional Readiness Command, was disestablished in 2008 from Fort Totten in Bayside, Queens, New York.

 In 2011, the brigade deployed to Iraq towards the end of the Iraq War (U.S. phase, 2003-11).
 By this time the operation name was "New Dawn."
 The brigade headquarters was stationed in Joint Base Balad, Iraq and held logistical responsibility for the re-posturing of forces in northern Iraq.
-The unit's motto is "Liberty Warriors".
+One of the unit's nicknames is "Liberty Warriors".

+Organization

+The brigade is a subordinate unit of the 316th Expeditionary Sustainment Command.
+As of January 2026 the brigade consists of the following units: